Battle of Taranto: Background

+Royal Navy

 During the Munich Crisis of 1938, Admiral Sir Dudley Pound, the commander of the British Mediterranean Fleet, was concerned about the survival of the aircraft carrier HMS Glorious in the face of Italian opposition in the Mediterranean, and ordered his staff to re-examine all plans for attacking Taranto.
 He was advised by Lumley Lyster, the captain of Glorious, that his Fairey Swordfish biplane torpedo bombers were capable of a night attack.
 Indeed, the Fleet Air Arm was then the only naval aviation arm with such a capability.
 Pound took Lyster's advice and ordered training to begin.
 Security was kept so tight there were no written records.
 Just a month before the war began, Pound advised his replacement, Admiral Andrew Cunningham, to consider the possibility.
 This came to be known as Operation Judgment.

 The fall of France and the consequent loss of the French fleet in the Mediterranean (even before Operation Catapult) made redress essential.
 The older carrier, HMS Eagle, on Cunningham's strength, was ideal, possessing a very experienced air group composed entirely of the obsolescent Swordfish aircraft.
 Three Sea Gladiator fighters were added for the operation.
 Firm plans were drawn up after the Italian Army halted at Sidi Barrani, which freed up the British Mediterranean Fleet.

-Operation Judgment was just a small part of the overarching Operation MB8.
+Operation Judgement was a small part of Operation MB8.
 It was originally scheduled to take place on 21 October 1940, Trafalgar Day, but a fire in an auxiliary fuel tank of one Swordfish led to a delay.
 60 impgal auxiliary tanks were fitted in the observer's position on torpedo bombers - the observer taking the air gunner's position - to extend the operating range of the aircraft enough to reach Taranto.
 This minor fire spread into something more serious that destroyed two Swordfish.
-Eagle then suffered a breakdown in her fuel system, so she was removed from the operation.
+Eagle then suffered a breakdown in her fuel system, so was removed from the operation.

-When the brand-new carrier HMS Illustrious, based at Alexandria, became available in the Mediterranean, she took on board five Swordfish from Eagle and launched the strike alone.
+When the new carrier HMS Illustrious, based at Alexandria, became available in the Mediterranean, she took on board five Swordfish from Eagle and launched the strike alone.